lenakba/ostRc/README.md

     ## 1 injury                 0.556   0.481        -0.640         1.75
     ## 2 injury_substantial     0.278   0.255        -0.355         0.910

-In some cases, you may wish to calculate prevalences for subgroups.
-This can be per season, per sport, or for males and females separately.
+In some cases, you may wish to calculate prevalences for each category in a group.
+For instance, for males and females separately.
 Below is an example.

 ``` r
 calc_prevalence_all(d_ostrc, id_participant, date_sent, c("injury", "injury_substantial"), "gender")